TOHAN: A One-step Approach towards Few-shot Hypothesis Adaptation: Few-shot Hypothesis Adaptation

-\textbf{Comparison with UDA.} The main differences between FHA and UDA \cite{zhang2021learning,zhang2020domain,ODLCMP20:fair-reps,yu2020label} focus on amount and label of data on two domains.
-For source domain, UDA requires a large amount of labeled data, while FHA only requires a well-trained model.
-For target domain, UDA requires a large amount of unlabeled data, while FHA requires \emph{few} labeled data.
+\textbf{Comparison with UDA.} The main differences between FHA and UDA lie in the amount and label of data in the two domains.
+For the source domain, UDA requires a large amount of labeled data \cite{jiahua2019semantic,li2021how}, while FHA only requires a well-trained model.
+For the target domain, UDA requires a large amount of unlabeled data \cite{sun2021what,li2021bridging}, while FHA requires \emph{few} labeled data.

-\textbf{Comparison with Few-shot Domain Adaptation.} With the development of FSL, researchers also apply ideas of FSL into domain adaptation, called \emph{few-shot domain adaptation} (FDA).
-FADA \citep{motiian2017few} is a representative FDA method, which pairs data from source domain and data from target domain and then follows the adversarial domain adaptation method.
+\textbf{Comparison with FDA.} With the development of FSL, researchers also apply ideas of FSL into domain adaptation, called \emph{few-shot domain adaptation} (FDA).
+FADA \citep{motiian2017few} is a representative FDA method, which pairs data from the source domain and data from the target domain and then follows the adversarial domain adaptation method.
 Casual mechanism transfer \citep{DBLP:conf/icml/TeshimaSS20} is another novel FDA method dealing with a meta-distributional scenario, in which the data generating mechanism is invariant among domains.
 Nevertheless, FDA methods still need to access many labeled source data for training, which may cause the private-information leakage of the source domain.